liftbridge-io/liftbridge/documentation/pausing_streams.md

 memory, and file descriptors.
 While pausing is performed on streams, the granularity is specified at the partition level.
 We can pause all or a subset of a stream's partitions.
-A partition is resumed when it is published to via the Liftbridge `Publish` gRPC endpoint or if the stream was paused with `ResumeAll` enabled and another partition in the stream was published to.
+A partition is resumed when it is published to via the Liftbridge `Publish` or `PublishAsync` gRPC endpoints or if the stream was paused with `ResumeAll` enabled and another partition in the stream was published to.

 > **Use Case Note**
 >